tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![portfolio-holdings](Images/portfolio-holdings.png)

-* Interestingly enough, at first glance the following code looks like it should have parentheses around the product of closing prices and entry/exit share size positions; however, doing so causes the calculated portfolio holdings to remain static, and is therefore erroneous.
+* Interestingly enough, at first glance, the following code looks like it should have parentheses around the product of closing prices and entry/exit share size positions; however, doing so causes the calculated portfolio holdings to remain static, and is therefore erroneous.

   ```python
   # Multiply share price by entry/exit positions and get the cumulatively sum